mmoole/ansible-role-fish/README.md

   name: "{{ ansible_user_id }}"
   home: "/home/{{ ansible_user_id }}"

+# option to set activation for fish shell - or leave installed to use only on demand
+fish_shell_activate: true

-# option to replace shell or append to bash shell
+# option to replace shell or append to bash shell - only if activation is set to true
 fish_append_to_bash: false

 fish_fisherman_packages:
   - paths
   - edc/bass
   - nyarly/fish-bang-bang
+  - ansible-completion
 ```

 Requirements